Jeh3no/Godot-Plush-Character-Controller-Fork/readme.md

 # **Purpose**

-At start, i just wanted to rework my FPS controller template, make an alternate version of it, closer to the finite state machine approach.

-But while i was working on it, i said to myself "why not share it with the community, when it's ready ?".
+I saw the Godot plush project bu Gtibo about 1,5 weeks, and i told to myself "hey, that would be a great start point for a third person controller !"

-And so here we go !
+And so, here we go !

 # **How to use**